HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/warehouse.md

 # Trivia

-- The Warehouse was designed by Leia and 1092384
+- The Warehouse was designed by Leia and 1092384.
 - Originally, the Warehouse was going to be a smaller, squarer building, but this was scrapped

 # History

 - v0.10.0
-  - Improved visibility around the Warehouse
+  - Improved visibility around the Warehouse.
 - v0.9.0
-  - Added
+  - Added.